Superannuation splitting under the family law

 There are different types of superannuation interests.
 The most common is an accumulation interest.
 These types of superannuation interests do not need to be valued, as parties can rely on the balance as detailed in the superannuation statement.

-However, other types of superannuation interests, such as a defined benefit fund, have a more complex valuation formula.
-The balance, as detailed in the superannuation statement, may not be accurate, and we generally recommend engaging an actuary to value such an interest.
+However, other types of superannuation interests, such as a defined benefit interest, have a more complex valuation formula.
+The balance, as detailed in the superannuation statement, may not be an accurate reflection for family law purposes, and we generally recommend engaging an actuary to value such an interest.

 Self-managed superannuation interests may also need to be valued.
-The valuation will be dependent on the type of assets owned by the fund.
-For example, if the fund owns real estate, you would need to obtain a property valuation.
+The type of valuation and the fund value will be dependent on the type of assets owned by the fund.
+For example, if the fund owns real estate, you will need to obtain a property valuation.
+In addition to this there may be other assets of the fund such as shares or cash.

 Step 2 – Calculate the superannuation split